zookyy/crypto-sniper/README.md

 <br><br>
 The bot uploaded on github is the **lite** version of the real bot.
 You do **not** get all of the features from the premium version.

+### Obfuscation
+The source code of both (lite & premium) version **is** and will currently remain obfuscated.<br>
+I've chosen to keep the source obfuscated due to the competition in the crypto community.<br>
+I am more than happy to help, but I do not tolerate leeching of of somebody else's hard work.<br>

+### Open Source
+For people that are skeptic (which I definitely understand, I would be too), I will most likely publish an even more basic bot in the near future.
+This bot will not contain basic functions like multi-chain support.
+This bot however, will be kept open source for the people that want to have a look at it.

 ### Features

 Current features supported by the **lite** version: